blizwing/Air-Gesture-Control/README.md

 python main.py
 ```

 A window will display the webcam feed with checkboxes to enable or disable gestures.
-Swipe and finger gestures will trigger the corresponding Windows actions.
+Swipe gestures control paging and a new scroll mode allows fine scrolling.
+To activate scroll mode hold an open palm (all five fingers) and then point
+your index finger toward the camera.
+Moving the finger up or down scrolls the
+foreground window.